-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, the adventure that brought Tolkien's epic fantasy to life like never before - using text!
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+This week, the adventure that brought Tolkien's epic fantasy to life like never before—using text!
 Wait, hang on...

 In the middle of the earth, in the land of the Shire, lives a brave little hobbit who we all admire.
 With his long wooden pipe, and fuzzy woolly toes, he lives in a hobbit-hole and everybody knows him.
 Bilbo.
 Bilbo Baggins.
 He's only three feet tall.
 Yes, Bilbo, Bilbo Baggins.
 The bravest little hobbit of them all.